-Securing your WiFi network has become very important, especially in a time where every third person is looking for a free way to access a blazing-fast internet connection.
+Securing your WiFi network has become very important, especially in a time when every third person is looking for a free way to access a blazing-fast internet connection.
 In this article, we’ve mentioned the topmost ways through which you can secure the existing WiFi network of your home.
 Thus, read on.

 How to Secure Your Existing Wireless Network?